Eton Mess with Homemade Meringues!

 Eton Mess

-If you haven’t heard of Eton mess you are 100% missing out on the greatness of such simple yet delicious dessert.
-Meringue, cream and strawberries mashed together make a creamy, sugary and fruity mess that is so addictive you will want to make it again and again!
+If you haven’t heard of Eton mess then you are seriously missing out on the greatness of such a simple yet utterly delicious dessert.
+Crisp meringue, softly whipped cream, and fresh strawberries all mashed together into a creamy, sugary, fruity mess, it doesn’t sound fancy, but it tastes absolutely incredible.

-It is a go to dessert for so many as it is super yummy but also super simple!
-With only a few ingredients involved, you can make a quick after dinner pudding, a treat for a summers day or something that would go down a storm at a dinner party!
+It’s also a go-to dessert for so many people because it’s super yummy and super simple.
+With just a handful of ingredients, you can whip up a quick after-dinner pudding, a treat for a warm summer’s day, or something that will go down a storm at a dinner party without any stress at all.

 Meringue